Estimate Time6 min

 Set goals and expectations

 Know what’s most important to you.
-Are you looking for the highest possible price?
-Or something else, like timing your move with a new job or school year?
+Are you looking for the highest possible price or possibly timing your move with a new job?
 A clear goal can help shape the terms you push for and the concessions you offer.

-Set the lowest price you’re willing to accept and commit to it.
-You’ll be better able to keep your emotions out of the transaction and walk away if you don’t get exactly what you want.
-However, be sure to consider fair market value and know that you may need to be flexible in certain situations, for example in a buyer’s market, if you need to make a quick sale, or if many homes similar to yours are also for sale.
+Set the lowest price you’re willing to accept, then stick to that amount.
+Doing so may help keep your emotions out of the transaction and walk away if you don’t get exactly what you want.
+However, be sure to consider the fair market value.
+You may need to be flexible in certain situations, for example in a buyer’s market, if you need to make a quick sale, or if many homes similar to yours are also for sale.

-Find what’s wrong and not wrong with the home so you’re aware of any potential issues a buyer might discover before the offer is made and negotiations begin.
-This helps you address any major concerns ahead of time, or disclose them and adjust the listing price.*
+Find what could possibly be wrong with the home so you’re aware of any potential issues a buyer might discover before the offer is made and negotiations begin.
+This helps you address any major concerns ahead of time, or disclose them and adjust the listing price.

 Sellers want the highest price with the least number of concessions, while buyers are looking to get the most and spend the least.
 Consider these tips and strategies as you negotiate an offer, on either side of the transaction.